FURTHER INFORMATION ABOUT THE LOL COMPANY

-The remit of the committee is to maintain the land owned by the LMC whether it be concrete, grass, boarders or fences.
+The remit of the committee is to maintain the land owned by the LOL whether it be concrete, grass, boarders or fences.

 Concrete areas are regularly inspected to ensure the concrete remains in good condition, free from cracks and surface break-up and that drain covers and the drains themselves are functioning properly.

 On the gardening front our contract gardener (Caroline Ambrose) looks after the day to day maintenance of our shrubbed boarders and grassed areas, but as a committee we look to the bigger jobs like tree maintenance, which would require the hiring of specialist companies to deal with any problem.
 With each of these jobs, quotes are obtained and assessed as to whether we are getting good value for money.

 Some boundary fences and walls are also our responsibility and are regularly inspected to make sure they are in an adequate and safe condition.
 Do let one of the committee know if you spot anything you think might require our attention.

 The company has no remit to deal with other local issues but our regular meetings – once company business has been dealt with – provide a good opportunity to discuss any burning issues.
 Recently the problem of poor broadband speed has come up.
 Action was forthcoming and along with local councillors (who were very keen and helpful), committee members lobbied BT to do something about this.
 We are still waiting but our box in Lock road is now on the list for an upgrade – watch this space.